shivaganesh-koppishetty/oral-lesion-detection-ai/README.md

 I would like to thank the individuals, tools, and open-source communities that contributed—directly or indirectly—to the development of this project:
 - Kaggle – Oral Cancer Image Dataset – For providing a high-quality dataset for training and evaluation
 - TensorFlow & Keras – For enabling efficient deep learning model development
-- Flask – For supporting quick and easy model deployment as a web application
+- Streamlit – For building an intuitive and interactive user interface
 - DVC and MLflow – For experiment tracking, data versioning, and pipeline reproducibility
 - DagsHub – For integrating version control, data tracking, and ML experiment management in one collaborative platform
 - VS Code, Git & GitHub – For providing a stable development environment and version control workflow